Secondary chromosome: Definition

 With the onset of these discoveries, several approaches in classifying different components of multipartite genomes were proposed.
 Various terms have been used to describe large replicons other than the main chromosome, including simply designating them as additional chromosomes, or "minichromosomes", "megaplasmids", or "secondary chromosomes".
 Criteria used to distinguish between these replicons typically revolve around features such as size and the presence of core genes.
 In 2010, the classification of these genomic elements as chromids was proposed.
 Previous terms, such as "secondary chromosome", are considered inadequate upon the observation that these replicons contain the replication systems of plasmids and so are a fundamentally different class of replicons than chromosomes.
 The original definition of a 'chromid' involves meeting three criteria:

 While this definition is robust, the authors who proposed it did so with the expectation that some exceptions would be found that would blur the lines between chromids and other replicons.
-This expectation existed because of the general tendency for evolutionary lineages to produce ambiguous systems, which has resulted in the more well-known issues in formulating a widely-encompassing species definition.
+This expectation existed because of the general tendency for evolutionary lineages to produce ambiguous systems, which has resulted in the more well-known issues in formulating a widely encompassing species definition.

 Since the classification of chromids, other replicons have been discovered which share some features of chromids but have been categorized separately.
 One example is the designated "rrn-plasmid" found in a clade within the bacterial genus Aureimonas.
 The rrn-plasmid contains the rrn (rRNA) operon (hence its name), and the rrn operon cannot be found on the main chromosome.
-The main chromosome is therefore termed as an "rrn-lacking chromosome" or RLC, and so the clade of bacteria within Aureimonas which posses the rrn-plasmid is also termed the "RLC clade".
+The main chromosome is therefore termed as an "rrn-lacking chromosome" or RLC, and so the clade of bacteria within Aureimonas which possess the rrn-plasmid is also termed the "RLC clade".
 Members of the RLC clade have nine replicons, of which the main chromosome is the largest and the rrn-plasmid is the smallest at only 9.4kb.
 The rrn-plasmid also has a high copy number in RLC bacteria.
-While this very small size and copy number resembles plasmids moreso than it does chromids, the rrn-plasmid still ahs the only copies of the genes in the rrn operon and for tRNA(Ile).
+While this very small size and copy number resembles plasmids more than it does chromids, the rrn-plasmid still ahs the only copies of the genes in the rrn operon and for tRNA(Ile).
 This distinctive collection of features led the scientists discovering this replicon to simply classify it as an rrn-plasmid, which is thought of as a separate classification than a "plasmid" or "chromid".